It was the talk of our household.

 She’s getting dressed.
 Her hair is long and loose, in the style of a virgin bride.
 Written on her comb is “Menez moi doucement,” which translates, somewhat inadequately, as “Manage (or Lead) me gently.”

 The proportions of her body are odd, so it’s probably accidental that she looks pregnant – even though the position and curve of her left hand draw attention to her stomach.

 The fur-trimmed red robe lying beside her is that of a countess, to be worn on state occasions.
+Her ruff, with a jewelled front for her bodice, is pinned to the curtain behind her.
 On the table is a fine display of jewellery, and a pin-cushion with all the pins required to hold a grand Elizabethan lady’s formal attire together.

 The portrait, though carefully posed, is unusually intimate for its time.
 The Earl must have liked it, otherwise it wouldn’t have survived.